Skip to content

 • Make sure your goals dictate the budget.

-• Identify the type and purpose of the channel incentive programmes.
+• Identify the type of incentive that will deliver the needed results.

 Goals

-Establish what results you aim to achieve.
-Your goals should be attributed to SMART goals i.e. Specific, Measurable, Achievable, Relevant and Time-Bound.
+Establish what results you are aiming to achieve.
+Your goals should be SMART i.e. Specific, Measurable, Achievable, Relevant and Time-Bound.

 You can use previous results by analysing what was achieved and where improvements can be made for future incentives.